antarctica/bas-api-guidelines/api-guidelines.md

 Important information is shown **like this**.

-> Descriptive or explanatory information about a guideline is shown as a block quote like this.

 ## Audience

-**These guidelines are aimed at API authors or those working closely with them**, such as a technical managers if an API is used with an project. **You do not need to know these guidelines to consume an API based on these guidelines**.
+These guidelines are aimed at API authors or those working closely with them, such as a technical managers if an API is used with an project.You do not need to know these guidelines to consume an API based on these guidelines.
 The documentation for the respective API **SHOULD** contain any information you require.

-**These guidelines are written for a technical audience and use technical terms where appropriate.** The *Conventions & Terms* section will document any terms that may not be generally known by such an audience, or where a term is used to mean something other than its common definition.
+These guidelines are written for a technical audience and use technical terms where appropriate.
+The *Conventions & Terms* section will document any terms that may not be generally known by such an audience, or where a term is used to mean something other than its common definition.

 ## Feedback